futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 * K2 Platform provides document APIs so that the SQL layers could access the table rows and columns with column projections and predicate pushdown
 * For the first version of prototype, we will integrate postgres (PG) database engine for query parsing, planning, and execution.
 That is to say, the query execution is on a single PG instance, which might not be ideal for complex queries, but should work for most OLTP queries.
-* However, we should make our design to be extensible to be able to run queries in a distributed fasion, i.e., a physical query plan could be split into multiple segements to run on different nodes, which is useful for HTAP (Hybrid transaction/analytical processing) and OLAP in the future.
+* However, we should make our design to be extensible to be able to run queries in a distributed fashion, i.e., a physical query plan could be split into multiple segments to run on different nodes, which is useful for HTAP (Hybrid transaction/analytical processing) and OLAP in the future.
 * Data persistency and consistency is guaranteed by the K2 storage layer
 * Each table has a primary key and we need to specify one if it is not provided in schema definition.
 * Primary keys that are used to partition tables cannot be changed once they are defined.

 ## Design Goals
 We like to achieve the following goals for the first version of prototype.
-* Support Catalog management by DDLs, i.e., create, update, and delete databasse and tables
+* Support Catalog management by DDLs, i.e., create, update, and delete database and tables
 * Support secondary indexes
 * Support select with column projection and predication pushdown.
 Aggregation pushdown could be implemented in later versions.
 * Support insert, update, delete, truncate, and simple joins